alostsock/yancy/readme.md

 Executes the following steps for each image input:

-1. Load the RAW image file (assumes sRGB color space, landscape orientation)
+1. Load a RAW image file (assumes sRGB color space, landscape orientation)

     a.
 Crop the image into halves if `--half-frame` is enabled

-2. Determine edges of the film border, and color of the film backing
+3. Determine edges of the film border, and color of the film backing
-3. Crop the image
+4. Crop the image
-4. White balance the image using the film backing color
+5. White balance the image using the film backing color
-5. Invert colors
+6. Invert colors
-6. Stretch RGB histograms
+7. Stretch RGB histograms
-7. Save the resulting image
+8. Save the resulting image